mikejihbe/readme/reporting-to-me.md

 demo by the end of the sprint.
 The intention behind defining an area of ownership and a goal is to give you an area of ownership.
-We make an effort to define things well within our tickets, but no specification is perfect, and this delineation makes it clear that the onus for resolving ambiguity is on the assigning
+We make an effort to define things well within our tickets, but no specification is perfect, and this delineation makes it clear that the onus for resolving ambiguity is on the assignee

 ### Standups